Script: Richard Marazano

 There's a rich palette of colour used.
-Like the way the story is driven through the characters, the art focuses on character's faces and body language.
+Just as the story is driven through the characters, so the art focuses on characters' faces and body language.
 This is a series wrought with emotion, yet not overly reliant on speech.
 Ponzio's work expertly backs up and complements the story, adding nuance and depth.

 The space scenes are magnificent.
 I'm in danger of overusing adjectives but they really are breathtaking.
 Proper, great sci-fi should make space awe inspiring.
 This does so.

 Note - all images have been culled from the internet so the quality varies.